OCA/web/web_hide_db_manager_link/README.rst

 Known issues
 ============

-To use this module, you need to:

- * As in Odoo v8 templates only live in the database, this module must be installed in each database you want this to be in effect.
+As Odoo v8 templates only live in the database, this module must be installed in each database you want this to be in effect.

 Credits
 =======